navinthenapster/create-simple-gui-applications/03-basic-features/README.md

     lambda x, data=data: fn(x, data)

+{% hint style='warning' %}
-W> #### You *must* use named parameters
+#### You *must* use named parameters

-W>
-W> Because of the way variables are bound in Python, if you just use the W> variable inside the lambda/function it will remain bound to the loop.
+Because of the way variables are bound in Python, if you just use the variable inside the lambda/function it will remain bound to the loop.
-W> When any signal is triggered, that variable will equal the last value W> it had in the loop.
+When any signal is triggered, that variable will equal the last value it had in the loop.
-W> However, when passing in as a named variable the value is bound directly W> each time the function/lambda is defined, and each signal gets a different W> value.
+However, when passing in as a named variable the value is bound directly each time the function/lambda is defined, and each signal gets a different value.
+{% endhint %}

 So, now you should be able to pass just about anything to any function using signals!
 The final code now looks like this:

-{pagebreak}
+<div style="page-break-after: always;"></div>

 <<(code/signals_slots_and_events_2.py)

-{pagebreak}
+<div style="page-break-after: always;"></div>

 #### Custom Signals